 Milbury apologizes for comments made during NHL playoff game

-NEW YORK (AP) — Former coach and NBC Sports analyst Mike Milbury apologized Friday for saying during a playoff game broadcast that there weren’t women in the NHL bubble to disrupt the players' concentration.
+NEW YORK (AP) — Former coach and NBC Sports analyst Mike Milbury apologized Friday for saying during a playoff game broadcast that there weren’t women in the NHL bubble to disrupt anyone's concentration.

 “It was not my intention to disrespect anyone," Milbury said in a statement released by NBC.
 "I was trying to be irreverent and took it a step too far.
 It was a regrettable mistake that I take seriously.”